Hidden-Heavy Pentaquarks and Where to Find Them

 If the $\frac{1}{2}^+$ $\bm{8}$-baryon with $(I,S) = \bigl( \frac{3}{2},0 \bigr)$ has low enough energy, there could be isospin-$\frac{3}{2}$ $c \bar{c}$ pentaquarks.
 They could be discovered through decays into $J/\psi\, \Delta^{++}$, with $\Delta^{++}$ decaying into $p\, \pi^+$ which results in two charged hadrons.
 The $(I,S) = \bigl( \frac{3}{2},0 \bigr)$ potentials that approach the $\Sigma_c^{(\ast)} \bar{D}^{(\ast)}$ threshold at large $r$ are $\bigl( \frac{1}{2}^+ \bigr)\frac{1}{2}$ and $\bigl( \frac{3}{2}^+ \bigr)\Lambda$.
 The only low-energy $\bm{8}$-baryon with $(I,S) = \bigl( \frac{3}{2},0 \bigr)$ is $\frac{1}{2}^+$ and the associated potential at small $r$ is $\bigl( \frac{1}{2}^+ \bigr)\frac{1}{2}$.
 The B\nobreakdash-O approximation predicts that $\bigl( \frac{1}{2}^+ \bigr)\frac{1}{2}$ is the only potential that may support bound states.
 The ground-state multiplet would consist of three $c\bar{c}$ pentaquarks compared to seven predicted by the molecular picture.

-\textbf{Summary.} We have applied the pattern of exotic hidden-heavy hadrons proposed in Ref.~\cite{Braa24b} to hidden-charm pentaquarks.
+\textbf{Summary.} We have applied the pattern of exotic hidden-heavy hadrons proposed in Ref.~\cite{Braa24b} to hidden-heavy pentaquarks.
 We have used the B\nobreakdash-O symmetries to connect hadron-pair potentials at long distances with $\bm{8}$-hadron potentials at short distances.
 We have used these connections together with experimental evidence to infer which B\nobreakdash-O potentials may support bound states.
-The four observed $c \bar{c}$ pentaquarks form the HQSS quartet for the $c \bar{c}$ ground state in $\bigl(\frac{3}{2}^+\bigr)\Lambda$ potentials.
+The three observed $c \bar{c}$ pentaquarks belong to the HQSS quartet for the $c \bar{c}$ ground state in $\bigl(\frac{3}{2}^+\bigr)\Lambda$ potentials.
 The two observed $c \bar{c} s$ pentaquarks belong to the HQSS triplet for the $c \bar{c}$ ground state in a $\bigl(\frac{1}{2}^{+\prime}\bigr)\frac{1}{2}$ potential.
 Our most surprising prediction is that $P_{c\bar{c}}(4457)^+$ has quantum numbers $\frac{5}{2}^-$, which agrees with only a few previous predictions \cite{Ani15,Shi21,Wan22}.
 Most previous studies have predicted $\frac{1}{2}^-$ or $\frac{3}{2}^-$; see, for instance, Refs.~\cite{Du19,Pav19,Xia19,Liu20,Gir21,Bur22,Den22,Li23,Xu23,Cly24,Pen24} and references therein.
-We also explained why $P_{c\bar{c}}(4380)^+$ is the only observed pentaquark with a large total decay width.
+Our prediction could be verified by resolving the angular distribution of the decay products in the discovery channel $P_{c\bar{c}}(4457)^+ \to J/\psi\,p$.
+If the quantum numbers of $P_{c\bar{c}}(4457)^+$ are $\frac{1}{2}^-$ or $\frac{3}{2}^-$, the decay can proceed in $S$-wave.
+Our assignment $\frac{5}{2}^-$ rules out $S$-wave, and we instead predict that the decay $P_{c\bar{c}}(4457)^+ \to J/\psi\,p$ will be dominated by $D$-wave.

 According to the proposal in Ref.~\cite{Braa24b}, the pattern of exotic hidden-heavy hadrons is largely determined by the spectrum of $\bm{8}$-hadrons in QCD.
 That spectrum has been predicted using various constituent models \cite{ATLAS19review}.
 The discoveries of the exotic hidden-heavy hadrons provide a powerful incentive for definitive calculations of the spectrum of $\bm{8}$-hadrons using lattice QCD or lattice NRQCD.